mblackman/sol2_ImGui_Bindings/README.md

 # Notes
 - This uses the latest sol2 version (as of July 2020), the repo is located at https://github.com/ThePhD/sol2/.
-- These bindings are based on one of the latest version of ImGui Docking Branch.
+- These bindings are based on one of the latest versions of ImGui Docking Branch.
 Comment what you don't need or breaks.
-- I've hid the U32 related function with a define (SOL_IMGUI_USE_COLOR_U32), if you wish to use these, define that!
+- I've hidden the U32 related function with a definition (SOL_IMGUI_USE_COLOR_U32), if you wish to use these, define that!
 - There's also another define hidden (CUSTOM_IMGUI) which is for my own adapted imgui version with a few more enum values, ignore if you wish.

 # How to Use